“PSU banks suffering due to NPA mess”

 |Up to 1Y||25%|

-As seen in the table above the provisioning increases as the assets’ quality deteriorates from regular to SMA to NPA status.
-As such, a higher proportion of NPA assets will reduce the profitability of the bank/FI and could also result into losses for the bank/FI, thereby eroding its capital base.
+As seen in the table above, the provisioning norms for NPA increase as the assets’ quality deteriorates from regular to SMA to NPA status.
+As such, a higher proportion of NPA assets will reduce the profitability of the bank/FI and could also result in losses for the bank/FI, thereby eroding its capital base.

-Note – As per the provisioning norms, there is no separate provisioning to be made for SMA assets; however, this categorization helps in initiating resolution process for recovery.
-As per the Revised Framework for Resolution of Stressed assets, released in June 2019, banks may start resolution or Insolvency & Bankruptcy Code (IBC) process within 30 days of default.
-If there is a delay in the resolution process, then lenders have to make higher provisioning of 35% – first 20% for 180 days and then an additional 15% if no resolution is found within 365 days.
+Note – As per the NPA provisioning norms, there is no separate provisioning to be made for SMA assets.
+However, this categorisation helps in initiating the resolution process for recovery.
+As per the Revised Framework for Resolution of Stressed Assets, released in June 2019, banks may start the resolution or Insolvency & Bankruptcy Code (IBC) process within 30 days of default.
+If there is a delay in the resolution process, then lenders have to make higher provisioning of 35%.
+First 20% for 180 days and then an additional 15% if no resolution is found within 365 days.